 A young Iranian man, Himan Uraminejad, on death row for an offence carried out when he was a child, has been told that he will be executed soon after 1 April, when the 13-day Iranian New Year holiday period ends.

-Ibrahim Halawa has been in prison for over 940 days.
+Ibrahim Halawa has been in prison for 1,000 days.
 He has not been convicted of anything.
 He is a Prisoner of Conscience, detained solely for expressing his right to freedom on expression and peaceful assembly.

 Prisoner of conscience Mahmoud Hussein has finally been released on bail after more than two years in prison.
 More than 12,700 activists in Ireland alone have already signed the petition calling for his immediate and unconditional release, but we need to keep up the pressure.